joestubbs/coe379L-sp25/docs/unit02/model_quality.rst

 avoid missing an illness diagnosis than it is to diagnose an illness that is not there.

-For example, consider a preliminary screening based on an ML model that analyzes patient history to determine if they might have diabetes and referes them for follow-up tests.
+For example, consider a preliminary screening based on an ML model that analyzes patient history to determine if they might have diabetes and refers them for follow-up tests.
 Again, there are two possible ways the model can fail:

 1. The patient has diabetes but the model predicts that they do not.